Ex-Barclays boss Diamond says ready to grab banking bargains

-LONDON Former Barclays Plc (BARC.L) boss Bob Diamond said he intends to snap up banking assets to take advantage of the best opportunities in the industry for decades, as banks shrink and valuations remain depressed.
+LONDON Nov 26 Former Barclays boss Bob Diamond said he intends to snap up banking assets to take advantage of the best opportunities in the industry for decades, as banks shrink and valuations remain depressed.

 Diamond is one of the world's best-known bankers after building Barclays' investment bank over a decade and becoming chief executive.
 He was forced out in 2012 by UK regulators after the lender was fined for attempted rigging of Libor interest rates.